 Create a working group with farm experts and set clear, measurable goals and for collaborating on initiatives to reduce farm footprints and help farmers sequester carbon through cover crops, no-till cropping, woodlot management and many other opportunities to address climate change.

-Provide farmers with information on best practices as well as incentives and subsidies to invest in new technology (e.g. low-till machinery).
+Provide farmers with information on best practices as well as incentives and subsidies to invest in new technology (e.g., low-till machinery).

 Maintaining the hard countryside line is currently the Region’s key contribution to preserving farmland.
 As the policy report states, only some parts of the line have the protection required to remain permanent.
 Do whatever is required to make that entire boundary permanent.